hmlam1/DDS-Case-Study-01/Presentation/README.md

+## Contents
+- PDF of presentation
+- Recorded presentation
-Contains PDF of presentation, recorded presentation, and plotly html that was shown in the presentation.
+- Plotly HTML of IBU distribution per cities that was discussed in the presentationution that was shown in the presentation.